angular-es/AngularComunities/aio-x/content/guide/component-overview.md

 You can declare component styles uses for its template in one of two ways: by referencing an external file, or directly within the component.

-To declare the styles for a component in a separate file, add a `stylesUrls` property to the `@Component` decorator.
+To declare the styles for a component in a separate file, add a `styleUrls` property to the `@Component` decorator.

 <code-example
     path="component-overview/src/app/component-overview/component-overview.component.ts"